Things Cops Do That Are Illegal: What a Police Officer Can and Cannot Do

 Cases such as this make citizens facing a false arrest or illegal search more convinced of the existence of the “blue code of silence.”
 The blue code of silence is the notion that there is a brotherhood among police officers, and they will protect each other at all costs.

-When police officers are covering up for their own in regards to illegal activity, the blue code of silence in itself would be just another thing on the list of things that cops do that are illegal.
+When police officers are covering up for their own in regards to illegal activity, the blue code of silence in itself would be just another thing on the list of what cops can and can’t do.

 Is the Blue Code of Silence Real?

-Anyone that is facing false arrests or illegal searches, or any of the other things that cops do that could be considered illegal, may tell you that the blue code of silence is real.
+Anyone that is facing false arrests or things cops do that are illegal searches, or any of the other things that cops do that could be considered illegal, may tell you that the blue code of silence is real.

 A study in the Journal of Policing and Society asked some members of law enforcement to dish the dirt.
 Survey says the blue code of silence is a thing.